dcunited001/dcunited001.github.io/_posts/2018-01-19-wtf-america-united-we-stand-divided-we-fall.md

 #### &#9314; Do you intend to protect the Dollar as the World's Reserve Currency at all costs, along with American economic interests?

-  - now, if you debate the legality of the 2016 presidential election and its results, you'll probably do so with flawed arguments involving suspect integrity and fake news.
+Now, if you debate the legality of the 2016 presidential election and its results, you'll probably do so with flawed arguments involving suspect integrity and fake news.
 Further, you'll find that it is provable that the political party you support does not have the economic interests of America in mind.
 The democrats are the real demagogues.
 I'm sorry, but it's true.

-    - if you don't believe me, i have written about it time and time again, but will you debate me? no, like a 1990's drug czar on medical marijuana and legalization, you will avoid every opportunity to do so. every single opportunity. so until you debate me on economics, i'm sorry, I can't help you understand.
+If you don't believe me, I have written about it time and time again, but will you debate me?
+No, like a 1990's drug czar on medical marijuana and legalization, you will avoid every opportunity to do so.
+Every single opportunity.
+So until you debate me on economics, i'm sorry, I can't help you understand.

-    - this is why the systematic, passive-aggressive disconnection of communication to and with political dissidents is the worst thing Americans can possibly have right now. you are sticking your heads in the sand. as we approach overpopulation's zenith of technological and economic competition in the world, we don't need people to avoid challenging their perspective on any issue. we need you to have the strongest such set of perspectives that allow enlightened americans from both the Left and the Right to push this nation forward like an Eagle with both its wings as strong as possible.
+This is why the systematic, passive-aggressive disconnection of communication to and with political dissidents is the worst thing Americans can possibly have right now. you are sticking your heads in the sand. as we approach overpopulation's zenith of technological and economic competition in the world, we don't need people to avoid challenging their perspective on any issue. we need you to have the strongest such set of perspectives that allow enlightened americans from both the Left and the Right to push this nation forward like an Eagle with both its wings as strong as possible.

-    - when you pursue the passive-aggressive tactic of disconnection, you are doing so much harm to America that it is tragic you refuse to even try to understand.
+When you pursue the passive-aggressive tactic of disconnection, you are doing so much harm to America that it is tragic you refuse to even try to understand.

 - the point is that America must support the military and the Rule of Law more than ever. we cannot succumb to demoralization. however,